DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - the power of software vs hardware
  - it is all about code
  - security
-    - most IOT vendors don&#39;t understand much about modern development practices and security
+    - most IOT vendors don't understand much about modern development practices and security
     - [shodan](https://www.shodan.io/) google for IoT (find tons of vulnerable devices)
     - IoT worms (example of power grid exploit)
         - the ones that generated billions of requests and Tb of data
     - hacking baby cameras and dools

   - developers have a big responsibility here
-  - risk&#39;s mappings of reality could be a great way to get vendors to do the right thing
+  - risk's mappings of reality could be a great way to get vendors to do the right thing
   - Electricity analogy (take current devices and add AI)
   - it is already amongst us (controled by Siri and Alexa)
     - what happens when these bots start to clash to one another (see[my 2020 vision, AI Edition](https://www.linkedin.com/pulse/my-2020-vision-ai-edition-taras-novak) )
   - Arduino
     - What is it, why is it important, how much it costs
-    - spend money on new IoT devices in kickstarter, for example on [Arduino](https://www.kickstarter.com/discover/advanced?ref=nav_search&amp;term=arduino) related projects (even better invent something and start a kickstarter campain, if that is successful, you will be highly employable)
+    - spend money on new IoT devices in kickstarter, for example on [Arduino](https://www.kickstarter.com/discover/advanced?ref=nav_search&term=arduino) related projects (even better invent something and start a kickstarter campain, if that is successful, you will be highly employable)
     - get an arduino (or raspberry pi) and create your own IoT appliance for your home ( this is a great story to go on your CV)